Epilepsy? Cut it out!

 There’s an interesting fact about epilepsy and surgery.
 More than 52% of epilepsy onsets occur on children (pre-scholar) while 77% of patients going through a surgical treatment are adults.
 They are sent to specialized centers late.
 This means that these patients spend years taking medicines that can’t fully control their seizures.

-The campaign is based on Generosity.com — the title is Epilepsy?
-Cut it out! — for fundraising, but we want to spread the voice about epilepsy surgery too, at least as much as we can.
+The first step of the campaign was based on Generosity.com — the title of the campaign was Epilepsy?
+Cut it out! and we raised $ 20,000 — for the fundraising part, but we also wanted to spread the voice about epilepsy surgery, at least as much as we can.
+So we then organized a second step using lastminute Heroes100% platform.
 On Diamociuntaglio.info you’ll find our history, that of Leonardo and some news about the “Claudio Munari” Epilepsy Center.
-This website is in Italian only, but you’ll find some more on our fundraiser’s page on Generosity too.
+This website is in Italian only, but you’ll find some more on the original fundraiser’s page on Generosity too.

 We know that our objective is ambitious.